 Washington D.C.
 Years

-In 1977, Gary was appointed Special Assistant to the United States Secretary of Transportation, Brock Adams, and moved to Washington D.C.
+In 1977, Gayton was appointed Special Assistant to the United States Secretary of Transportation, Brock Adams, and moved to Washington D.C.
 He served as the Department of Transportation's White House Liaison, and then was appointed as the acting administrator of the Urban Mass Transportation administration.
-While with the Department of Transportation, Gary wrote the Department Minority Business Enterprise and Women Business Enterprise Programs.
+While with the Department of Transportation, Gayton wrote the Department Minority Business Enterprise and Women Business Enterprise Programs.

 President Carter urged all Government departments to adopt these programs in his 1978 Domestic Policy speech.
 Because of this, Gary Gayton was asked to serve on an inter-departmental task force called the Interagency Committee on Women Business Enterprise.
 He resigned from the Carter Administration in 1979, and returned to Seattle.